Auditing Technical Files

-Next week, August 8th @ Noon EDT, you will have the opportunity to watch a live webinar teaching you what to look at and what to look for when you are auditing technical files.
-Technical files are are the technical documentation required for CE Marking of medical devices.
+On August 8th, 2019, we recorded a live webinar teaching you what to look at and what to look for when you are auditing technical files (a link for purchasing the webinar is at the end of this article).
+Technical files are the technical documentation required for CE Marking of medical devices.
 Most quality system auditors are trained on how to audit to ISO 13485:2016 (or an earlier version of that standard), but very few quality system auditors have the training necessary to audit technical files.

-Why you are not qualified for auditing technical files
+Why you’re not qualified to auditing technical files

 Creating an auditing checklist

-In addition to the ERC, now called the Essential Performance and Safety Requirements (i.e., Annex I of new EU regulations), you also need to audit all the Technical Documentation requirements (i.e, Annex II), all the Technical Documentation on Post-Market Surveillance (i.e., Annex III), and the Declaration of Conformity (i.e., Annex IV).
+In addition to the ERC, now called the Essential Performance and Safety Requirements (i.e., Annex I of new EU regulations), you also need to audit all the Technical Documentation requirements (i.e., Annex II), all the Technical Documentation on Post-Market Surveillance (i.e., Annex III), and the Declaration of Conformity (i.e., Annex IV).
 These four annexes are 19 pages long.
-If you try to copy-and-paste each section into an audit checklist, you will have a 25-page checklist with more than 400 things to check.
-The end result will be a bunch of check boxes marked “Yes” and your audit will add no value.
+If you try to copy and paste each section into an audit checklist, you will have a 25-page checklist with more than 400 things to check.
+The result will be a bunch of checkboxes marked “Yes,” and your audit will add no value.

 Audits are just samples

-Which records are most important when auditing technical files?
+Which records are most valuable when auditing technical files?

 What to look for when auditing technical files

 The first thing to look for when you audit records: has the record been updated as required?
 Some records have a required frequency for updating, while other records only need to be updated when there is a change.
-If the record is more than 3 years old, it is probably out of date.
+If the record is more than three years old, it is probably outdated.
 For clinical evaluation reports and post-market surveillance reports, the new EU regulations require updating these reports annually for implantable devices.
-For lower risk devices, these reports should be updated every other year or once every three years at a minimum.
+For lower-risk devices, these reports should be updated every other year or once every three years at a minimum.